 The importance of successfully establishing Formula One in New York State cannot be underestimated and must be viewed in two parts, where and who?

-A race through Manhattan's streets (The Skyscraper solution) remains a most exciting possibility, which dates back to the 1980s.
+A race through Manhattan's streets (The Skyscraper solution) remains a most exciting possibility, dating back to the 1980s.
 However, it remains an overall inferior solution to a temporary large-scale venue at Jones Beach, as several issues become apparent.

 Due in part to the positioning of miles of concrete barriers with 15-foot high catch-fence on crowded Manhattan streets, and the sound reverberating off the tall buildings, many residential.
 Not to mention the extended road closures and the race being, for the most part, out of sight.